-Often, the use of blonde shampoos isn't enough to keep blonde hair as toned as you will desire.
-Especially if you are trying to maintain an ash blonde or silver shade.
+Often, the use of blonde shampoos alone isn't enough to tone blonde hair over the long term, especially if you are trying to maintain an intense ash blonde or silver shade.
 In this case, blonde toners should be part of your hair care regime.

-For lasting results, a demi-permanent toner is the best option as it provides the best durability whilst causing almost no damage to hair that has been bleached blonde.
-This is important because after dyeing your hair blonde, you want to limit the amount of damage it sustains hereafter in order to stay blonde and keep your hair looking great.
+- For lasting results, a demi-permanent toner is the best option as it provides the best longevity while causing almost no damage to hair that has been bleached blonde.
+This is important because after dyeing your hair blonde, you want to limit the amount of damage it sustains hereafter in order to keep your hair looking great.

 Once a week